YoguiSan/bees-frontend-challenge/README.md

 Also, I didn't use any design systems, I decided to make the  components from scratch using HTML tags, but please check out this one I created a while ago: https://www.npmjs.com/package/pure-ui-react

+Ah, one more thing, I used Commitizen to format my commits; it's a really nice tool, and since I found out about it there's never been a single day I haven't used it

 ## Folder structure

 For components and pages, I opted for using a similar (though slightly adapted) structure to Angular, like so: